 We have books on learning other languages and literatures, too!
 Just do a catalog search or ask at the front desk.

-You can find a map of the second floor of the library here: https://library.nmu.edu/about/library_upper.htm
+You can find a map of the upper floor of the library here: https://library.nmu.edu/about/library_upper.htm

 Includes a variety of reference tools, including bilingual dictionaries in French, German, and Spanish (also Welsh, Irish, Italian, and Latin).